 “Have you heard of energy vampires?”
-Sylvia asked, knowing that of course I had, was she testing me?
+Valdemerca asked, knowing that of course I had, was she testing me?
 I had read Bram Stoker and Anne Rice and followed more recent stories like Interview With a Vampire, and the Twilight series.
 Those stories suggested some vampires ingest alternate blood sources, like rats and deer.

 I reacted with the traditional view, “Yes, they suck energy like blood vampires suck blood.
 You feel drained in their presence.
 They use you for a time, then discard you when they are through with you or you gain the strength to resist their vapid attention.”